mastaneht/SPIS-Resting-State-Dataset/README.md

 Channel 68: The trigge channel.

 trigger values = 200 correspond to the eyes-open (EO) and trigger values = 220 correspond to the eyes-closed (EC) states.

+## Channel amplitudes

+The data was collected using a 64-channel Biosemi Active 2 amplifier and the resulting raw signals are measured in microvolts.
+You can also adjust the channels for their gain if it is important for your calculations.
+A very good reference on Biosemi channel characteristics can be found at https://www.fieldtriptoolbox.org/getting_started/biosemi/.
+In addition, quoting from https://www.biosemi.com/faq/cms&drl.htm, "The signals on file are the voltages between each electrode and CMS".
+In other words, raw voltages are not exactly measured with respect to a ground or reference electrode but with respect to a common mode sense electrode.
+Both CMS and DRL are located on the parietooccipital area.
+You can check the layout from this link: https://www.biosemi.com/pics/cap_64_layout_medium.jpg.

+## Preprocessing, denoising, and artifact removal:

+Please refer to the methods in the source paper or articles that have developed artifact removal technique using this dataset: https://scholar.google.com/scholar?cites=2250172710784316618&as_sdt=2005&sciodt=0,5&hl=en